 Use dedicated apps

-While third-party dictionary apps get the job done, their word definitions are rarely available in other apps via Share sheet actions.
-It may be therefore far more easier to use iOS’s built-in Define feature to look up word definitions.
+While third-party dictionary apps get the job done, their word definitions are rarely available in other apps via Share Sheet actions.
+It may be, therefore, far easier to use iOS’s built-in Look Up feature to look up word definitions.

-Unlike most dictionary apps, iOS’s dictionaries are available system-wide in almost any application that supports text selections, and can be accessed quickly with a single tap.
+Unlike most dictionary apps, iOS’s dictionaries are available system-wide in almost any application that supports text selection and can be accessed quickly with a single tap.

 A major downside to using iOS dictionaries is the need to manually download the dictionary.
 But then again, a third-party dictionary app must be downloaded, too.

-Devices with iOS 8.1.3 and later offer configuration profile options for system administrators can to restrict access to spelling and definition features on supervised devices.
-Other features that can be restricted via configuration profiles include definition lookup for highlighted words, spell check and autocorrection while typing and Apple’s predictive keyboard.
+Devices with iOS 8.1.3 and later offer configuration profile options for system administrators to restrict access to spelling and definition features on supervised devices.
+Other features that can be restricted via configuration profiles include definition look-up for highlighted words, spell check and autocorrection while typing, and Apple’s predictive keyboard.